A Glossary Of Barbecue And Cooking Lingo

 Smoke point.
 The temperature at which a fat begins to smoke.
 Some fats have a low smoke point, such as butter (250 to 300°F) and others have a high smoke point, such as peanut oil (450°F).
 The flash point is the temp at which the vapors burst into flame.

 Smoking.
 Smoking is a way to cook, flavor, or preserve food by exposing it to smoke, usually from wood, although other combustibles, usually cellulose, such as corncobs, tea, and herbs are used.
 At one time, before refrigeration, smoking was a widely used method of preservation.
 But it is not good for all foods since smoke does not penetrate most foods very far.

 - Cold smoking, as defined by FDA, is usually done at temperatures under 140°F. The food, often cheese, fish, or sausage, is heavily infused with smoke flavor, but it is not cooked by heat.
-This method is dangerous because the temperature is ideal for growth of pathogenic microbes, and, although smoke has preservative properties, unless done properly cold smoking can produce food that is dangerous.
-For this reason cold smoked meats are usually cured with precise amounts of salt and /or other preservatives.
+Most commercial smoked fishes and cheeses are cold smoked.
+Cold smoking cheese at home is relatively safe, but cold smoking meats at home is dangerous because the temperature is ideal for growth of pathogenic microbes, especially the botulism bacterium, and, although smoke has preservative properties, unless done properly cold smoking can produce food that is dangerous.
+For this reason cold smoked meats are usually cured with precise amounts of salt and/or other preservatives.
 Cold smoking of meats should be left to professionals and not attempted at home.
 People can die if you do it wrong.
-Most commercial smoked fishes and cheeses are cold smoked.

 - Hot smoking is usually done at temperatures higher than 130°F. At this temp, microbes are being killed, but it can take two hours or more to pasteurize foods at 130°F, much less time at higher temps.